ZhiGroup/RaPID/README.md

 Authors: Shaojie Zhang shzhang@cs.ucf.edu, Degui Zhi Degui.Zhi@uth.tmc.edu.

-All versions of RaPID are under The MIT License.
+All versions of RaPID are under the MIT License.
 Copyright (c) 2016-2021 The University of Texas Health Science Center at Houston and The University of Central Florida.

 ## RaPID (v.1.7):